History of South Africa: Griqua people

-By the late 1700s, the Cape Colony population had grown to include a large number of mixed-race so-called "coloureds" who were the offspring of extensive interracial relations between male Dutch settlers, Khoikhoi females, and female slaves imported from Dutch colonies in the East.
+By the late 1700s, the Cape Colony population had grown to include a large number of mixed-race so-called "coloureds" who were the offspring of extensive interracial relations between male Dutch settlers, Khoikhoi women, and enslaved women imported from Dutch colonies in the East.
 Members of this mixed-race community formed the core of what was to become the Griqua people.

 Under the leadership of a former slave named Adam Kok, these "coloureds" or Basters (meaning mixed race or multiracial) as they were named by the Dutch—a word derived from baster, meaning "bastard"—started trekking northward into the interior, through what is today named Northern Cape Province.
 The trek of the Griquas to escape the influence of the Cape Colony has been described as "one of the great epics of the 19th century."
-They were joined on their long journey by a number of San and Khoikhoi aboriginals, local African tribesmen, and also some white renegades.
+They were joined on their long journey by a number of San and Khoikhoi aboriginal people, local African tribesmen, and also some white renegades.
 Around 1800, they started crossing the northern frontier formed by the Orange River, arriving ultimately in an uninhabited area, which they named Griqualand.

 In 1825, a faction of the Griqua people was induced by Dr John Philip, superintendent of the London Missionary Society in Southern Africa, to relocate to a place called Philippolis, a mission station for the San, several hundred miles southeast of Griqualand.
 Philip's intention was for the Griquas to protect the missionary station there against banditti in the region, and as a bulwark against the northward movement of white settlers from the Cape Colony.
 Friction between the Griquas and the settlers over land rights resulted in British troops being sent to the region in 1845.
 It marked the beginning of nine years of British intervention in the affairs of the region, which the British named Transorange.